In the past 5 years or so it seems as though a cooler war has begun.

-Other high end coolers are becoming more popular as well, such as Engel Coolers, IRP Coolers, Igloo Yukon Coolers and Coleman Xtreme Coolers.
-While each of these coolers has subtle differences, they are all high end solid coolers that will keep your food cold much longer than a standard cooler.
+Other high-end coolers are becoming more popular as well, such as Engel Coolers, Grizzly Coolers, Igloo Yukon Coolers and Coleman Xtreme Coolers.
+While each of these coolers has subtle differences, they are all high-end solid coolers that will keep your food cold much longer than a standard cooler.

 Does The Coleman Xtreme Really Last 5 Days

-We decided to do our own test of the Coleman Xtreme and put it against our personal favorite cooler, our 52 qt Yeti.
+I decided to do my own test of the Coleman Xtreme and put it against my personal favorite cooler, my 50 qt Yeti.

-For our test we placed each cooler so they would be in direct sunlight for approximately half of each day and in shade for the other half.
+For this test, I placed each cooler so they would be in direct sunlight for approximately half of each day and in shade for the other half.
 This is typical of what you might run into if you have a cooler with you out camping.

 Each cooler was opened only once per day to photograph where the ice level was at and how well each cooler was doing.